ianozsvald/explore_cpu_cache_effect/README.md

 Understanding my CPU's L3 cache using numpy vectorized operations

-The goal is to understand how numpy vectorized operations are effected by L3 cache sizes.
+The goal is to understand how numpy vectorized operations are affected by L3 cache sizes.
+An array of increasing length is investigated, an inplace operation is performed and the execution time on the array is recorded.
+The execution time is plotted against the number of bytes in the array as seen below.

+The execution time is normalised to the number of bytes so if arbitrary length arrays 'cost' the same amount of time to process per byte, we'd see a flat line.
+Instead we see a sigmoid with higher costs for larger arrays.

 To record the cache effect use: